barrettotte/IBMi-Book/docs/core/cl/basics.md

 ## Built in functions
-A few built in functions, a full list can be found here https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_71/rbam6/rbam6builtinfunc.htm
+A few built in functions:
 * ```%BINARY(&x)``` or ```%BIN(&x)``` - Convert character to binary integer
 * ```%SUBSTRING(&MyStr 1 2)``` or ```%SST(&MyStr 1 2)``` - Substring from 1 to 2
 * ```%UPPER(&MyStr)``` - Convert string to uppercase, LOWER also exists.
 * ```%TRIM(&MyStr)``` - trim blanks, TRIMR and TRIML also exist.

+A full list can be found at https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_71/rbam6/rbam6builtinfunc.htm

 ## Labels and Go To
 Just like in BASIC and assembly, CL has labels and a ```GOTO``` command.
 If you are unfamiliar, a label has no functionality by itself, it just points to a place in code.
-Using ```GOTO MYLABEL``` would move execution to the label MYLABEL.
+Using ```GOTO MYLABEL``` would move execution (program counter) to the label MYLABEL (memory address).
 **In modern IBM i development, GOTO statements should be avoided!**
 ```php
 PGM